-Before anyone says something, I do realize that most toddlers do not need more energy!
+Before anyone states the obvious, I do realize that most toddlers do not need more energy!
 They usually have plenty all on their own.
 But these Peanut Butter Oatmeal Energy Balls are a balanced snack or a healthier dessert and can provide balanced fuel for those growing bodies.
 Because having easy, homemade options for snack time and treats is a definite win in my book.

 My little one has gotten into the habit of asking for a snack most nights before bedtime.
 Many nights, it’s clearly a stalling tactic and she’s not really hungry for anything other than more time to play or read.
 Other nights, she didn’t quite eat enough for dinner and she needs a little more nourishment in her body before heading off to bed.